promptdojo_

 Indexing starts at zero, and -1 is the last item

-This is the rule that produces the largest single category of bug in all of programming, and AI is not exempt.
-Every off-by-one error, every "skipped the first item," every "crashed on the last row" — they all trace back to one thing: lists count from zero, and humans do not.
+This is the rule behind a lot of off-by-one bugs, and AI is not exempt.
+"Skipped the first item" and "crashed on the last row" often trace back to one thing: lists count from zero, and humans do not.

 You'll trip over this once.
 Then it's automatic forever.